 Course summary

-- People who hold the MSc Career Coaching meet the qualification requirements for entry to the UK Register of Career Development Professionals.
+• After gaining either the MSc or Postgraduate Certificate in Career Coaching and Coaching Psychology you will meet the qualification requirements for entry to the UK Register of Career Development Professionals.
 The Register is the sector equivalent of Chartered Status.
 Being on the Register proves to employers and clients that you hold a qualification in career development at QCF Level 6/SCQF level 11 or above, abide by the CDI Code of Ethics, and undertake and record a minimum of 25 hours' CPD per year.
 Increasingly employers are asking that employees are on the Register.

 Modules